 01 of 10

-To begin exploring, take a stroll along the Quai St Michel (pictured) which runs alongside the left bank of the Seine River; admire the Square St Michel (with its iconic fountain-statue of the archangel Michael smiting Satan), and continue walking along the river on the Quai Montebello, continuing eastward from the square.
+To begin exploring in the vicinity, take a stroll along the Quai St Michel (pictured) which runs alongside the left bank of the Seine River; admire the Square St Michel (with its iconic fountain-statue of the archangel Michael smiting Satan), and continue walking along the river on the Quai Montebello, continuing eastward from the square.

 Read Related: Complete Guide to the St-Michel Neighbourhood